NewSpring/rock-setup/readme.md

   1. Click on Package Manager Console
   2. In the dialog box type update and press enter

+### Common Issues

+1. Issues with Rock-Bookshelf private keys

+  <i>If you have issues building, check that the rock-bookshelf repo properly cloned into ```Rock/RockWeb/.remote/```.
+If it did not properly clone, go ahead and manually clone it into that directory.</i>

+2. Issues with the "update" command within PMC

+  <i>Ensure that all Nuget packages are installed correctly.
+You may need to uninstall and reinstall some of them.
+Also restarting visual studio may help.</i>

 ## Eat, Drink, and Write Code